 By Shell Polymers on Oct 10, 2020

-Polyethylene (PE), one of the most common plastics produced globally, is often used to create plastic packaging due to its ability to be both durable and pliable.
+Polyethylene (PE), one of the most common plastics produced globally, is often used to create polymer packaging due to its ability to be both durable and pliable.
 Both high-density polyethylene (HDPE) and linear low-density polyethylene (LLDPE) are regularly used to create protective packaging such as films, grocery bags, wrappers, and bottles.

 Regardless of the end-use or industry, polyethylene packaging plays an important role in keeping consumer supplies safe and free of potentially harmful contaminants at all stages of the supply chain.

-Protecting Food and Beverages from Contaminants
+Protective Barrier Around Food and Beverages

 PE packaging helps keep food free of contaminants in all stages of transportation — from farm to table.
 Plastic packaging has been known to extend the shelf life of perishable foods such as fresh fruits, vegetables, and meats, which helps to reduce food waste.
 One way this is achieved is through modified atmosphere packaging, which helps the container provide a reduced-oxygen air mixture that better preserves food.
 1Additional benefits of using polyethylene packaging for food and beverages include its puncture resistance, sterility, light-weighting capability, and versatility for a wide range of package sizes or types.